 Among the key findings, 30% of those we spoke to cited legacy technology as an ongoing challenge.
 Old infrastructure in the public sector has been well discussed and remains a concern despite huge strides having been made to bring it into the modern day.
 It’s important to note though, that while it may continue to hinder full end-to-end digitisation plans, it hasn’t prevented the sector moving crucial public services online in response to the pandemic.

-38% told us skills shortages was an issue – particularly around specialised roles such as technical architecture and system integration jobs.
+Skills shortages was an issue for 38%, particularly around specialised roles such as technical architecture and system integration jobs.
 And, security is a growing concern; 67% said the cybersecurity threat level had increased over the past year, and 59% said the cybersecurity-related workload has risen.

 None of these findings would come as a surprise to those in power.
 The government’s Technology Innovation Strategy, from last year, outlined many of the same challenges.